 - Most greens are much grayer than we would imagine.
 Instead of just mixing yellow and blue, add orange or red into your greens and see how that dulls them.

 - The greens of a landscape change a lot depending on the time of day, the color of light, and the season.
 Objects that are bluish-green in the morning, might be a yellowish-green in the evening.
 Greens are more intense in the spring and duller or more orange in the fall.

-Take an afternoon to practice mixing your own greens.
+Take an afternoon to practice mixing greens.
 Make a color chart to record which paint colors gave you what results.
 Some greens will have two blues and or two yellows.
+Try replacing blue with black.
 Then, try adding red to the mixture.
 Notice how different reds change the mixture in different ways.
 With practice, it becomes instinctive to mix the shade of green you're after.

 This is a habit that is hard to stop: not using enough paint.
 Nothing says unprofessional and unconfident as strokes that look cheap, afraid, and stingy.

 Mix twice the paint that you think you are going to need, and use it all.
 You may end up wasting some paint, but it’s all worth it.

 - It’s a good idea to keep the initial layers of color thin.
 Towards the end of the painting, you should apply thick, decisive, confident strokes.
 And leave them alone.

 - Don’t go back and blend or scrub over a stroke.
 Apply with confidence and let it be—even if that is not so easy to do.

 Sometimes, a color may look fine on the palette, but when you apply a thick stroke of it, it does not look as you expected.
 Stop yourself from fixing it right away.
 Keep working on other areas and wait.
 When you come back to it, you’ll have fresher eyes and a cooler mind, and you can decide if it’s worth messing with it or if you should just let that brushstroke be after all.